Once the Advent calendar has been hung up it’s time to don an apron and look out the star-shaped cookie cutters.

 The DIY-happy Swiss like nothing better than to make their own Christmas presents, or to help their children make them.
-A Migros magazine survey from 2014 found that for 73 percent of Swiss present-making with the kids was a Christmas ritual.
+A survey in the magazine of the supermarket chain Migros from 2014 found that for 73 percent of Swiss, present-making with the kids was a Christmas ritual.

 Decorate the tree

 Not content with just making gifts, many families also create their own tree decorations, according to the survey.
 If you don’t want to make your own, traditional straw stars and figures for the tree can be bought at Christmas markets around the country and also make great gifts.

 The fir tree – in most cases real – is usually decorated on the 24th but the children are only allowed in to see it in the evening, according to cultural traditions expert Dr Konrad Kuhn.
 The tree stays up until Epiphany (Three Kings’ Day) on January 6th.

 “Tree candles are very popular and widespread in Switzerland – despite the risk of fire and to the incomprehension of many expats,” Kuhn tells The Local.

 In fact, every year there are reports of the fire brigade being called out to extinguish Christmas tree fires.
 “Electric lights, especially blinking strings of lights, don’t impress the Swiss at all, “ says the cultural scholar.

 Spend Christmas Eve with family